rk1165/rk1165.github.io/docs/languages/java/collections.md

 - Fail-Safe iterators don’t throw any exceptions if a collection is structurally modified while iterating over it.
 This is because, they operate on the clone of the collection, not on the original collection and that’s why they are called fail-safe iterators.
 Iterators on CopyOnWriteArrayList, ConcurrentHashMap classes are examples of fail-safe Iterator.
 - According to Oracle docs, fail safe iterator is ordinarily too costly, but may be more efficient than alternatives when traversal operations vastly outnumber mutations, and is useful when you cannot or don’t want to synchronize traversals, yet need to preclude interference among concurrent threads.
 The "snapshot" style iterator method uses a reference to the state of the array at the point that the iterator was created.
 This array never changes during the lifetime of the iterator, so interference is impossible and the iterator is guaranteed not to throw ConcurrentModificationException.
 The iterator will not reflect additions, removals, or changes to the list since the iterator was created.
 Element-changing operations on iterators themselves (remove(), set(), and add()) are not supported.
 These methods throw UnsupportedOperationException.

-### How Fail Fast Iterator come to know that the internal structure is modified ?
+### How Fail Fast Iterator come to know that the internal structure is modified?

 - Iterator read internal data structure (object array) directly.
 The internal data structure (i.e. object array) should not be modified while iterating through the collection.
 To ensure this it maintains an internal flag "mods".
 Iterator checks the "mods" flag whenever it gets the next value (using hasNext() method and next() method).
 Value of mods flag changes whenever there is structural modification.
 Thus indicating iterator to throw ConcurrentModificationException.